-For us, being Client-focused means listening and understanding what Clients need from us – at every touchpoint.
+For Sun Life, being Client-focused means listening and understanding what Clients need from us.
+We’re there for them through both good and tough times.
 It’s not just about selling insurance, benefits, or investment products.
 It’s about delivering the best outcomes for our Clients.

-Slowing climate change must be a global focus and we have an important role to play.
+Slowing the climate crisis is a global priority and we have an important role to play.

-As a large insurer and asset manager, Sun Life manages various external and internal risks.
+As a large insurer and asset manager, Sun Life faces a variety of risks and uncertainties.
+These risks range from interest rate fluctuations and cybersecurity, to emerging ones such as climate change.
 Identifying and mitigating these risks is critical to our competitiveness, long-term sustainability and ability to meet financial obligations to Clients.

 Our Client Data Privacy Principles serve as internal guardrails for how we use Client data to deliver on our Purpose.
 These principles include: